isuftin/docker-WUDS-WaDE/README.md

 Before launching the containers, you will need to first build them on your local system.
 It is easiest to do so using Docker Compose.

+#### __Jenkins Container__

+Included is a Jenkins Docker container.
+This container serves as a reference implementation of a Jenkins job that creates an RPM for the WaDE project.
+In the future, this will also be expanded to deploy the created binary and source RPMs to an Artifactory RPM repository.

+In order to properly run the Jenkins job, you will need to define GITHUB_ACCESS_TOKEN in `jenkins/compose.env`.
+This GitHub access token is provided by GitHub in order for you to access https://github.com/USGS-CIDA/postgres-fullapp

+Once everything is in place, the Jenkins container may be launched by running the command `docker-compose up jenkins`

+When the Jenkins container is running, you should be able to log into it using the username `jenkins` and password `jenkins` and run the `WADE_WEB_RPM_BUILD` job.

 #### __Database Container__

 The database container, when building, will use a database backup file that is provided